 Tip #1: Relocate the Plant to a Cooler or Shaded Space

-- If excess heat or sunlight is bothering your mint plant, the first thing you must do is to relocate the plant into a cooler or shadier place.
+- If excess heat or sunlight is bothering your mint plant, the first thing you must do is to relocate the plant to a cooler or shadier place.

 - Bear in mind that your mint plant would still require sunlight to grow and thrive.
 Hence, place it in a spot where it can receive the morning sun for a few hours and make sure that the noon sunlight’s heat doesn’t hit it.